JeongHun0716/vsr-low/French/README.md

 The format of *.txt file is as follows:

-line i : Video name  start_sec  enc_sec  transcription
+line i : Video name (\t) start_sec (\t)  enc_sec (\t)  transcription

 (e.g., line 1 : 0u7tTptBo9I_0004	42.91	45.26	et pourtant on vient tous de locéan)

+## Structure of txt files of VoxCeleb2 dataset
+The original videos downloaded from the VoxCeleb2 are provided as a form of already trimmed.
+Therefore, you can utilize the trimmed videos to train the VSR model using only the provided automatic labels.

+The format of *.txt file is as follows:

+line i : Name of Video (\t) transcription

+(e.g., line 1 : test/mp4/id03030/kkzpqpAxGJ4/00224.mp4	quand j'étais plus jeune je n'avais pas la fondation qui me donnait l'argent malheureusement)